Foster1230/Hackathon-Group-4/README.md

 we should put a play again button so playeres can try their luck again add a feature that could change an Ace to either 1 or 11 I'll try my best to approve any changes/pull requests you guys do

+the game itself
+it would be easier if we put just the value of the card and leave the hidden card the dealer has as -- however if you guys want to do images included with the cards we need to get the card images and add the value so that it could add up if the player goes over 21 its an instant lose we would also need an image of the back of the card for the hidden card